bostonhuman/filters-in-use/README.md

 # Components that make the app run

 * The .filter() method finds the last list item with a class attribute whose value is hot.
 It then removes that value from the class attribute.
+* The :not() selector is used within the jQuery selector to find li elements without a value of hot in their class attribute and adds a value of cool.